Sebastian Burduja

-Before entering national politics, Burduja founded and led the Youth Civic Action Platform (PACT) and was president of the organization until August 2019.
-He also established the League of Romanian Students Abroad (LSRS) and the CAESAR Foundation (Center for Access to the Expertise of Romanian Students and Graduates).
+Before entering national politics, Burduja founded and led a new party called the Youth Civic Action Platform (PACT) and served as its president until August 2019, when PACT merged with the National Liberal Party, and Burduja became PNL's Vicepresident.
+Burduja founded in 2009 the League of Romanian Students Abroad (LSRS), the largest diaspora network for Romanian students and young professionals, and in 2012 the CAESAR Foundation think tank (Center for Access to the Expertise of Romanian Students and Graduates).

 Early life and education

-Burduja graduated from the Mihai Viteazul National College in Bucharest.
-He is a graduate and head of promotion of School No. 11 Ion Heliade Rădulescu.
+Burduja was born in Bucharest, Romania.
+He is a graduate and valedictorian of School No. 11 Ion Heliade Rădulescu.
+He also graduated from the Mihai Viteazul National College in Bucharest.